learn-co-students/validated-signup-ios-0216/README.md

   * This lab lends itself to some messy code if you don't put a lot of thought into the software design.
 How clean can you make the code?
 Remember each method should be short.
 Minimal copy-paste.
 Descriptive Names.

-<a href='https://learn.co/lessons/validated-signup' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/validated-signup' title='Validated Sign Up'>Validated Sign Up</a> on Learn.co and start learning to code for free.</p>